 Athens to Stuttgart Road Trip Part 8 – From Plovdiv to Vidin

 Blue sky and sunshine again!
-Great to continue our trip towards the border town of Vidin at the Danube river.
+Great to continue our trip towards the border town of Vidin on the Danube River.

 On the 6 after Anton